(I’m reading Tramp Royal again! So here’s a re-post from 2016):

 “Let d be the distance the beast or man could travel daily if unburdened; Let b be the burden which would just suffice to prevent an animal from moving a step; Let b’ be some burden less than b and let d’ be the distance he could travel daily when carrying b’.”

 He comes to a magic formula b’d² = b(d – d’)² which ‘proves’ the pack animal can carry 4/9 of his maximum staggering load!
 From this he works out that a man can carry 119lbs a distance of 11 miles a day.
-By this, of course, he means ‘other men’ – not him.
+By this of course, he means ‘some other man,’ not him.
+It’s a bit like the definition of minor surgery: Minor surgery is surgery on someone else.

-He also confidently states that – unlike many travelers – he believes taking women along is an asset, for they work hard and can carry ‘double the load men can’.
-Mind you, this man did once use his expertise in trigonometry to discreetly measure the posterior development (her bum) of a South African woman at a distance.
-Ahem!
+He also confidently states that – unlike many travelers – he believes taking women along is an asset, ‘for they work hard and can carry double the load men can.’
+Mind you, this is the man who once used his expertise in trigonometry to discreetly measure the posterior development (her bum) of a South African woman at a distance.
+Ahem, English gentlemen . . .

 Just tie a heavy stone around the ass’s tail.
 ‘When an ass wants to bray, he elevates his tail, and, if his tail be weighted down, he has not the heart to bray.’

-‘Neither sleepy nor deaf men should think of traveling alone’.
+‘Neither sleepy nor deaf men should think of traveling alone.’What’s that!?

 On Being Held Up by Brigands

 When the robber orders you to lie down, draw your own gun and yell, ‘If this were loaded, you should not treat me thus!’
 Then lie on the ground as ordered.
 As the robber approaches to relieve you of your belongings, ‘aim quickly and shoot him dead – the pistol being really loaded all the time.
-It’s a trick that has been practiced in most countries, from England to Peru.’
-I spose if this happened in South West Africa it would be best to say it in Damara.
+It’s a trick that has been practiced in most countries, from England to Peru.‘ Right.
+Although one supposes that if this happened in South West Africa it might be best to utter that dramatic speech in fluent Damara?

 You need to take aperient, cordial, quinine, camphor, carbolic acid, Warburg’s fever drops, glycerine, mustard paper, and emetic.
-Or, for an emetic you could use a charge of gunpowder in a tumblerful of warm water, then tickle your throat.
-With a bustard feather.
+Or, for an emetic you could use a charge of gunpowder in a tumblerful of warm water, then tickle your throat with a feather.
+A bustard feather works best.

-‘A raw egg broken into the boot before putting it on, greatly softens the leather’.
+‘A raw egg broken into the boot before putting it on, greatly softens the leather.’
+Probly also stops your companions from crowding around you?

 Always Keep a Diary

-Keep a daily travelogue: “It appears impossible to a traveler, at the close of his journey, to believe he will ever forget its events, however trivial.
+Keep a daily travelogue: ‘It appears impossible to a traveler, at the close of his journey, to believe he will ever forget its events, however trivial.
 They seem branded into his memory.
 But this is not the case – the crowds of new impressions during a few months of civilised life will efface the sharpness of the old ones.
-I have conversed with . . many men . . the greater part of whose experiences in savagedom had passed out of their memories like the events of a dream.”
+I have conversed with . . many men . . the greater part of whose experiences in savagedom had passed out of their memories like the events of a dream.
+So: Every day, write up your diary.

 To Raise and Move a Heavy Body

 Oh, and then he did deign to mention, the ‘great ease with which they accomplished this task’ took ‘the united strength of about 2000 people.’
-‘Twas nothing . .
+‘Twas nothing, the missionary reverend murmured modestly . .

 What a delightful book of days gone by!
 I love it!
-Days of adventure, of knowing everything, including what other people and women thought, needed and wanted – without ever asking them!
-The Good Old Daze indeed.
+Days of adventure, of knowing everything, including what other men and women thought, needed and wanted – without ever having to go through the tedious process of asking them!
+366 pages of the Good Old Daze indeed.

 Your clothes – have them made.
 Firstly, shirts: